 As mentioned, you also need to pay your insurance premium on time to avoid being denied regular insurance.

 If you feel your driving record may not warrant assignment to Facility Association, shop around and try to find an auto insurance company willing to cover you through traditional means.
 An insurance broker can be invaluable in this process as they have access to many insurance products for which you may be eligible.
 They can help you find the best car insurance rates and are fully qualified to answer your questions and find the information you need.

 You have nothing to lose by shopping around for better car insurance quotes and asking questions.
 You might save yourself a significant amount of money on your annual auto insurance premium.

 - Increase your deductible amount for both collision and comprehensive if you can afford to.

 - Remove collision and/or comprehensive coverage if your car is older.

-- Exclude drivers who have tickets and accidents from your policy
+- Exclude drivers who have tickets and collisions on their record from your policy.

 - Purchase a car with a lower insurance rating.